Blue Bolt Taiwan Bee Shrimp

 After you have prepared your water, let it sit for a day to degas and reach room temperature.
 You can use an airlineOpens in a new tab. in each container to create water movement and ensure that the water is well-oxygenated.

-When it’s time for a water change, use an airline tube and a control valve to drip the new water back into the tank at a rate of 2-3 drips per second.
+When it’s time for a water changeOpens in a new tab., use an airline tube and a control valve to drip the new water back into the tank at a rate of 2-3 drips per second.
 This slow and steady approach will help to acclimate your shrimp to the new water conditions and minimize stress.

 Nice Blue Bolt